-This multi-dimensional research project culminated in two distinct performance pieces and an unpublished scholarly article.
-Underpinned by historical research on American "aesthetic" dancer Ruth St. Denis and American vaudeville, burlesque, and striptease, the projectbroadly explores the effects of self-objectification on female subjectivity and the potential of bodily performance to ground oneself in presence.
-While the article features historical and cultural analysis of St. Denis's staging of implied nudity, "spiritual" sexuality, and racialized religiosity, both performance works used movement improvisation and vocalization to generate presence and agency, even within experiences of self-objectification.
+This research project culminated in two distinct performance pieces and an unpublished scholarly article.
+Underpinned by historical research on American "aesthetic" dancer Ruth St. Denis and American vaudeville, burlesque, and striptease, the projectbroadly explored modern female subjectivity and self-objectification.
+The article features historical and cultural analyses of St. Denis's staging of implied nudity, "spiritual" sexuality, and somatic religiosity.
+Both performance works used these ideas as conceptual jumping-off points for tightly structured, improvised solos.

 "Seeing the Undressed Goddess: Spectacular Sexuality and Subjective Female Agency in the Early Work of Modern Dancer Ruth St. Denis" (2011).
 Unpublished.